How to Make a Chocolate Hedgehog Cake

 - 1 glace cherry or dried cranberry

-3) Place the butter in a mixing bowl and beat until smooth.
+- Place the butter in a mixing bowl and beat until smooth.
 You can do this with a wooden spoon if you want to develop big muscles or if you are using spreadable butter.
-Otherwise I recommend an electric beater!
-The butter should be smooth when you are done, and will be lighter in color than when you started.
+Otherwise, I recommend an electric beater!
+The butter should be smooth when you are done and lighter in color than when you started.

 As the cake cools, make the buttercream frosting.
 To do this:

 - Beat the butter and sugar together.
 (Tip: To avoid getting covered in sugar powder, beat the butter till smooth, add the sugar and stir until all the sugar is coated with butter.
 Then beat until the mixture is smooth.)